 Please contact Molly Rattigan at email@example.com or (707) 253-4112 with questions.

-All coursework must be pre-approved by the CGL oversight committee.
+All coursework offered by an entity outside of MMANC must be pre-approved by the CGL oversight committee.
 Job exchanges or like experience for one month or more shall qualify as one elective.
-You can also submit a proposed course to the CGL Committee for approval.
+Submit a proposed course to the CGL Committee for approval.

 The CGL program is largely completed at a pace determined by the applicant and their mentor.
 The applicant will have three (3) years to complete the credentialing requirements.